ARTICLES

 How You Can Help

-Individuals can contribute to seagrass conservation through various actions:
+On this celebration of World Seagrass Day, individuals can contribute to seagrass conservation through various actions:

 Reduce Pollution: Minimize the use of fertilizers and pesticides, and properly dispose of waste to prevent runoff into coastal waters.